MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_netcore.md

-# .NET CLI
+# .NET CLI (Rider or Visual Studio Code)

-This guide will walk you through building a starter game with MonoGame using only the command line/terminal on your operating system and a lightweight coding tool of your choice (such as [Visual Studio Code](https://code.visualstudio.com/).
+This guide will walk you through building a starter game with MonoGame using only the command line/terminal on your operating system and a lightweight coding tool of your choice (such as [Visual Studio Code](https://code.visualstudio.com/) or Rider).

+It is assumed that you properly installed the .NET 6 SDK and MonoGame.

 ## Create a MonoGame Project